 Visiting the Museum

-Today, the Wistariahurst Museum is open to the public by guided tour only, for the modest cost of $7 for adults.
+Today, the Wistariahurst Museum is open to the public by guided tour only, for the modest cost of $7 for adults ($5 for Holyoke residents).
 The gardens are open to the public for viewing daily until dusk and are free of charge.

 The Italian Renaissance Music Room, which was added to the house by Belle early in 1914, is available today for lectures, concerts, wedding rehearsals, and ceremonies.
 The French Beaux Grand Staircase also added during Belle’s expansion of the home, makes for a perfect backdrop for wedding photos as does the beautiful garden.
 The craftsmanship of the staircase is absolutely amazing.
 With no visible means of support and its unique shape, it certainly added to the grandness of this beautiful home.